 This proposition is proved in the following subsection.
 For the end of the proof of Proposition \ref{analogue5.1}, the idea is simply to use the previous steps to translate "$\mathcal{L}_X^*(t) /t \leq \alpha$" in term of events only involving the sequence $( e_i S_i^t, e_i S_i^t R_i^t)_{i \geq 1}$.
 We do this in Subsection \ref{approxderep}, following the arguments of the proof of Proposition 5.1 of \cite{advech}.

-Finally, Proposition \ref{propcvsub} is roughly speaking a Donsker Theorem for heavy tailed random variables, its proof relies on the study of the right tail of the random variables $e_1 S_1^t$ and $e_1 S_1^t R_1^t$ which is done in subsection \ref{reprise}.
+Finally, Proposition \ref{propcvsub} is roughly speaking a Donsker Theorem for heavy tailed random variables, its proof relies on the study of the right tail of the random variables $e_1 S_1^t$ and $e_1 S_1^t R_1^t$.
+This is done in Subsection \ref{reprise}.